Permafrost/Tundra/SERVICES.md

 #### Inputs:

 * `$document` is the `IData` document to be validated.
-* `$schema` is the fully-qualified name of the document reference or flat file schema to be used to validate the given `$document`.
+* `$content.schema` is the fully-qualified name of the document reference or flat file schema to be used to validate the given `$document`.
 * `$raise?` is an optional boolean which when `true` will cause this service to throw an exception if the given `$document` is invalid.
 Defaults to `false`.